nolemmings/mockingbird-client/README.md

 This is a client library for [Mockingbird](https://github.com/nolemmings/mockingbird).

-Mockingbird is intended to as a separate HTTP server with mocked requests while running your normal tests.
-You'll have to configure you system under test in such a way it directs its requests to the temporary mock server.
+Mockingbird is intended as a separate HTTP server with mocked requests while running your normal tests.
+You'll have to configure your system under test in such a way it directs its requests to the temporary mock server.

 ## Install

 ```
-npm install --save-dev mockingbird mockingbird-client
+npm install --save-dev @nolemmings/mockingbird @nolemmings/mockingbird-client
 ```

 ## Example